r3k4t/how-to-slove-apache2-server-job-problem-in-linux/README.md

 + sudo apt install apache2
 + sudo leafpad /etc/apache2/ports.conf
 <br>
-You can find  listen line 80 and change it 8080
+You can find  listen line 80 and change it to 8080

 + sudo service apache2 start